BUYING & SELLING PROPERTY

 – Flood risk assessments (particularly near Brighton seafront)

-Conveyancing: The legal process of buying or selling a property in England and Wales.
+Residential Conveyancing: The legal process of buying or selling residential property in England and Wales.

 Conveyancing solicitor: A legal expert who specialises in conveyancing.